egioia92/Google-Collab-Repository/README.md

 Data: The data shows the response to the marketing campaign along with demographic and transaction data of customers.
 Objective: The objective is to identify factors driving response to the marketing campaign.

+#Multiple Linear Regression Case Study: Boston Housing Prices
+Background: The data has 506 cases and each case is located in Boston.
+Data: The “median housing price” is a target variable.
+The data has many other variables related to environment, education, crime etc. which can influence the housing prices in the specific location
+Objective: The objective is to identify significant factors affecting housing prices